default-LA/DrumSlog/README.md

 ## Future Improvements

 * When SOLO is active, the user should be able to click the same SOLO button again, and changes should revert.
-* The STEPPER function will also be more complex, which will variate the BPM of each step.
+* The STEPPER function will be more complex, which will variate the BPM of each step.
 This should hopefully create lovely glitchy effects!
 * Each row should have Left/Right control, and playback speed/pitch control
 * Master volume control
 * Eventually the project will support a new/save/load/delete project functionality, so that users can save a project for the future.
-* Also the ability to upload your own sounds and download the users sequence in a playable audio format may be implemented.
+* The ability to upload your own sounds and download the users sequence in a playable audio format may be implemented.